Facebook cover photo ideas to make an impact for your brand.

 Why certain Facebook cover photos catch your eye.

-(Tap this image to remix it and make it your own on Adobe Creative Cloud Express.)
+(Tap this image to remix it and make it your own on Adobe Express.)

 Ever wonder a single image can draw your attention?
 Studies suggest that the human eye is attracted to particular symmetry, color, and shape components.

-In the example Facebook banner for “Football Talks” events above, the trophy works as the focal point because it catches the eye first.
-It draws attention.
-The example also uses pink to get your attention.
+In the example Facebook banner for “Pop-Up Store” events above, the overlapping ovals work as the focal point because they catch the eye first.
+The style draws attention.
+The example also uses green to get your attention.
 A focal point is typically a bright color, an object in the foreground, or in an unusual placement.

 Symmetry is a fascinating and effective graphic design tool.
 Symmetry is when an exact balance in the photo draws the viewer’s attention from all parts of the frame.
 In Facebook cover photos, there should be two focal points placed at either end of a vertical center axis line.